-The amount of information which can be offered with 1WW videotex is about 500 times larger than with 1WN videotex, since the full bandwidth of a TV channel (6-8 MHz) can be utilized for teletext.
-Thus, offering 50,000 pages of information (or more, using a variation of the "magazine" idea) is no problem with 1WW.
-Since the 2W videotex databases currently in use do not offer more pages than of the same order of magnitude, 1WW videotex will indeed be a rival of 2W videotex as long as 2W videotex is seen mainly as an information service, where the amount of information is large but not super large.
+The amount of information that can be offered with 1WW videotex is about 500 times larger than with 1WN videotex, since the full bandwidth of a tv channel (6-8 MHz) can be utilized for teletext.
+Thus, offering 50,000 pages of information (or more, using a variation of the magazine idea) is no problem with 1WW.
+Since the 2W videotex databases currently in use do not offer more pages than of the same order of magnitude, 1WW videotex will indeed be a rival of 2W videotex as long as 2W videotex is seen mainly as an information service, where the amount of information is large but not super-large.
 However, considering 2W videotex in this way implies a basic misunderstanding of the true possibilities of 2W videotex.
-It is only because of this widespread misunderstanding which came about because of the ill-conceived Prestel experiment in the UK (where 2W videotex has been used primarily as information service since 1979) that it is often assumed that 1WW and 2W videotex are rivals.
-They are not; 1WW will be vastly superior in performance/cost ratio to 2W videotex (assuming an appropriate CATV infrastructure) in the area of providing large, but not huge, amounts of information which will appeal to a sufficiently large segment of the population or to some extent if no infrastructure (e.g., a telephone network) for 2W videotex exist.
-Two way videotex is a reasonable alternative to 1WW if an adequate infrastructure for 1WW videotex is not or cannot be made available (for example, if all channels are already occupied with TV programs).
-If an appropriate 2W videotex infrastructure is available, it should be used for large amounts of data which are accessed only moderately often and, most important of all, for all those myriads of applications where the interaction provided by 2W videotex is essential.
-The above line of thought will elaborated in depth in Section 7, where the penetration of videotex systems and their components such as the telecommunication infrastructure are discussed.
+It is only because of the widespread misunderstanding that came about because of the ill-conceived Prestel experiment in Britain (where 2W videotex has been used primarily as an information service since 1979) that it is often assumed that 1WW and 2W videotex are rivals.
+They are not; 1WW will be vastly superior in performance/cost ratio to 2W videotex (assuming an appropriate CATV infrastructure) in the area of providing large, but not huge, amounts of information which will appeal to a sufficiently large segment of the population or to some extent if no infrastructure (e.g., a telephone network) for 2W videotex exists.
+Two way videotex is a reasonable alternative to 1WW if an adequate infrastructure for 1WW videotex be not or cannot be made available (for example, if all channels are already occupied with tv programs).
+If an appropriate 2W videotex infrastructure be available, it should be used for large amounts of data which are accessed only moderately often and, most important of all, for all those myriads of applications where the interaction provided by 2W videotex is essential.
+The above line of thought will be elaborated in depth in a second paper, to follow in the next issue of Electronic Publishing Review, where the penetration of videotex systems and their components such as the telecommunication infrastructure will be discussed.

-Regarding the terminals to be used for 1WW videotex preferably an intelligent videotex decoder should be used, the one similar to what has been referred earlier for 1WN videotex sysrems.
+Regarding terminals to be used for 1WW videotex, preferably an intelligent videotex decoder should be used, one similar to what has been referred to earlier for 1WN videotex systems.

-5. THE ROLE OF 2W (TWO-WAY) VIDEOTEX
+5. The role of 2W (two-way) videotex

-In the initial period of developed 2W videotex development it was often claimed that its main advantage over 1W videotex was the facility to store "unlimited amounts" of information.
-Although 2W videotex does allow the storage of arbitrary large amounts of data (a fact not only necessary for certain types of information such as nationwide phone directories or large encyclopedias, but also of "philosophical" importance, since it eliminates the need to "select" information, i.e., to exert some kind of censorship), its main importance lies not in its capability as an information service, but its transactional and communication potential.
-Before going into detail on the latter points it is worthwhile mentioning that even in the information providing sense 2W videotex provides potentials not possible with 1W, or even 1WW videotex.
+In the initial period of a developed 2W videotex development it was often claimed that its main advantage over 1W videotex was the facility to store unlimited amounts of information.
+Although 2W videotex does allow the storage of large amounts of data (a fact not only necessary for certain types of information such as nationwide phone directories or large encyclopedias, but also of 'philosophical' importance, since it eliminates the need to select information, i.e., to exert some kind of censorship), its main importance lies not in its capability as an information service, but its transactional and communication potential.
+Before going into detail on the latter points, it is worthwhile mentioning that even in the information-providing sense, 2W videotex provides potentials not possible with 1W, or even 1WW videotex.

 One such instance is the electronic telephone directory.
-Even in a small country such as Austria such a directory would have some 2 million entries, requiring an estimated 300,000 videotex frames.
+Even in a small country such as Austria, such a directory would have some two million entries, requiring an estimated 300,000 videotex frames.
 This is beyond the capabilities of 1WW videotex.